silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 ```

 - `# umount /mnt/`
-- Edit the **kickstart** file `anaconda-ks.cfg` which contains all installation and post-install confguration, mainly:
+- Edit the **kickstart** file `anaconda-ks-desktop.cfg` which contains all installation and post-install confguration, mainly:
   - Set the network (**NOTE** the IP address and hostname is set to a temporary one)
   - Add all extra packages in the `%package` section
   - Add post-installation script: